Dharun235/RA_2025/Documentation of work.md

 - Coding is completed for sonar movement with const vel and front sonar.
 - Choregraph cannot be used for retrieving values from sonar.
 Webot, pybullet can be used with ROS or TCP along with choregraph for simulation.
 ---

+## **27/2/2025**
+- Worked from 9 to 17:00.
+- 2 pilot studies
+- Studied about LLMs for pepper robot implementation
+---